Wind power in the Netherlands: Onshore wind power

-Whilst there are a growing number of large onshore wind farms in Holland, most of the onshore farms in 2015 consisted of a large number of small wind farms, including many single installation turbines as well as farms of between 1–10 turbines.
+Whilst there are a growing number of large onshore wind farms in the Netherlands, most of the onshore farms in 2015 consisted of a large number of small wind farms, including many single installation turbines as well as farms of between 1–10 turbines.
 In total there were 3,004 MW of onshore wind power at the end of 2015.
 Most wind power is produced in the province of Flevoland.
 A few of the larger wind farms are listed here.

 Noordoostpolder

 The largest wind farm in the Netherlands is Noordoostpolder with a capacity of 429 MW.
 The farm consists of three smaller wind farms owned by separate organisations with local community links.
 The wind farm's 86 wind turbines will produce 1.4 billion kWh of electricity, enough. power for over 400,000 households every day, a figure roughly equivalent to the number of households in the Northern Netherlands.